The CLI is being re-released with Ona branding. Until then, continue using

 gitpod environment logs <id> | View environment logs |

-Use -o json or -o yaml for machine-readable output.
+-o json or -o yaml for machine-readable output.

 SSH access

-Configure SSH for direct access:
+Configure SSH for direct access:gitpod environment ssh command:

 Port management